brightwellt/CarND-Vehicle-Detection/writeup_template.md

 ###Project Files
 - Code for this solution is contained within the Project5-VehicleDetection.ipynb Jupyter notebook.
-- the output_images folder contains the images generated for this writeup and the output video.
+- the output_images folder contains the images generated for this writeup and the output videos.

 ---
 ###Writeup / README